ScottLogic/blog/_posts/2025-09-05-leveraging-copilot-for-refactoring.md

 # Conclusion

 Co-pilot is a very useful tool for time consuming tasks.
 It is super efficient in a scenario where automation needs to be updated and there are still work items to be tested.
 I have found that it works super well if the context is a bit tighter.
 For example refactoring one e2e test at a time.
-I originally attempted to refactor all 17 tests in one, and ntoiced that there were more mistakes.
-Something to also re-iterate is that it knows the context of your codebase but not neccesarily the task you are carrying out at the time.
+I originally attempted to refactor all 17 tests in one, and noticed that there were more mistakes.
+Something to also re-iterate is that it knows the context of your codebase but not necessarily the task you are carrying out at the time.
 So I found that being super explicit in what you aim to achieve through prompts makes it perform much better overall.
-For example "Refactor these files accordingly" vs "I have extracted properties and methods into these page objects, refactor the attatched e2e spec files accordingly"
+For example "Refactor these files accordingly" vs "I have extracted properties and methods into these page objects, refactor the attached e2e spec files accordingly"